 Directed independent study for the advanced undergraduate.
 A close examination of a chosen topic through research and/or reading; format designed by instructor and student.
 Course may be repeated for credit once with a change in faculty.
-Prerequisite: Prior completion of an organized course with the intended conference faculty member, plus prior approval of the instructor and the director of the minor.
+Prerequisite: Prior approval of the instructor and the director of the Disabilities Studies minor.

-DS 4291.
-CONFERENCE COURSE, 2 Hours.
+DS 4291, CONFERENCE COURSE, 2 Hours.

 Directed independent study for the advanced undergraduate.
 A close examination of a chosen topic through research and/or reading; format designed by instructor and student.
 Course may be repeated for credit once with a change in faculty.
-Prerequisite: Prior completion of an organized course with the intended conference faculty member, plus prior approval of the instructor and the director of the minor.
+Prerequisite: Prior approval of the instructor and the director of the Disabilities Studies minor.